Where to Stay in St. John’s – A Guide to the Capital of Newfoundland & Labrador

 2. Near Signal Hill

-Signal Hill is a natural attraction that is especially popular for its calm atmosphere, trails, and gorgeous ocean views.
+Signal Hill is a natural and historic attraction especially popular for its calm atmosphere, trails, and gorgeous ocean views.

-Near Signal Hill is one of the city’s most popular attractions, the Cabot Tower, a historic site where the transatlantic wireless signal was first received.
+The area around Signal Hill holds many of the most popular attractions in St. John’s, including Cabot Tower, a historic site where the first transatlantic wireless signal was received.

-Also in this area is the Johnson GeoScience Museum, with interactive exhibits, including one on icebergs and the Titanic that is worth visiting.
+This area is also home to the Johnson GeoScience Museum, with interactive exhibits, including one on icebergs and the Titanic.

-Among the benefits of staying near Signal Hill are that it is away from the bustle of Downtown and has affordable restaurants and hotels for all kinds of budgets.
+The best thing about choosing to stay around Signal Hill are that it is away from the bustle of Downtown and has affordable restaurants and hotels.

-To get around the area, the bus is the main means of transport, but another option is the private car and excursions on foot.
+To get around the area, the bus is the main means of transport, but another option is by car or on foot.

 This is one of the best areas to stay in St. John’s, Canada if you’re looking for tranquillity during your time in this beautiful city.